 We recommend you get some type of identity monitoring service working for you.
 Of course, you should be shredding documents and looking out for phishing scams.
 But you should also remember that there’s not a lot you can do to prevent hackers and crooks from breaching website security measures to steal information from your banks and other institutions.
 The truth is, identity theft is something you can’t always avoid.

 Pro Tip: Limit your risk of identity theft by being careful with your private information.
 Use a shredder, make your passwords secure, and be wary of common types of scams.
-For more tips, read our SafeHome guide to identity theft prevention.

 If we’re too late to prevent identity crime, we should at least have a way to detect it early in the process — that way, we can limit the damage by freezing our credit, canceling cards, and filing police reports.
 And an identity monitoring service like AllClear ID is all about early detection and helping folks get back on track in the wake of identity theft.